 Scalable and Pervasive softwARe and Knowledge Systems

-The team’s scientific objectives are therefore naturally structured around three main research themes:
+The team’s scientific objectives are therefore naturally structured around four main research themes:

 The keywords that best describe the areas of interest of the team’s members and their field of activity are the following (sorted by order of importance):